 One-of-a-kind peanut sheller to bring peanut seed quality, integrity to Texas

-Texas A&M AgriLife, Texas Peanut Producers Board unveil new $1 million shelling plant in Vernon Texas A&M AgriLife Foundation Seed peanut sheller at the Vernon Center (Texas A&M AgriLife photo…
+Texas A&M AgriLife, Texas Peanut Producers Board unveil new $1 million shelling plant in Vernon The longtime goal to preserve both peanut quality and seed integrity is a step closer…